JustHitTheCore/ctf_workshops/README.md

 # jhtc_ctf_workshops
-This repo contains material from Just Hit the Core CTF team workshops organized at AGH University of Science and Technology.
+This repo contains materials from Just Hit the Core CTF team workshops organized thanks to [KNI Kernel](https://www.facebook.com/KNIKernel/) at AGH University of Science and Technology.

-As the workshops are in polish, so is the material here.
+As the workshops are in Polish, so is the material here.

 ---